 Need help talking to your partner about HPV and getting protected?

 The sooner you do it the better.

 If you want to help protect against HPV cancers you need to get the HPV vaccine as soon as you can.

-Just visit a GP or nurse - three injections in the arm over a six-month period is all it takes.
+Just visit a GP or nurse - three injections in the arm over 6-12 months is all it takes.